sntioudis/papreca/documentation/commands.md

 Where you observe that the lj/cut/cout/cut is a half list (see attributes) and that the zero pair_style is associated with a full list.

 In future %PAPRECA versions and to reduce the complexity associated with the neighbor lists, we plan to remove the neiblists command.
 Instead, a fix %PAPRECA
-LAMMPS command will be used (in the LAMMPS input file) to initialize two neighbor lists (i.e., one half and one full) to be utilized for the discover of kMC events.
+LAMMPS command will be used (in the LAMMPS input file) to initialize two neighbor lists (i.e., one half and one full) to be utilized to discover of kMC events.

 > **Note 1:**
 > This is a mandatory command.
-The %PAPRECA simulation will not start unless both the half and full neighbor list names have been declared. if the user provides incorrect neighbor list names, the %PAPRECA run will abort prematurely, as soon as it tries to retrieve an access an atom from the (non-existing) neighbor list.
+The %PAPRECA simulation will not start unless both the half and full neighbor list names have been declared. if the user provides incorrect neighbor list names, the %PAPRECA run will abort prematurely, as soon as it tries to retrieve an atom from the (non-existing) neighbor list.

 > **Note 2:**
 > When using the pair_style hybrid/overlay command you need to define the coefficients of both the pair_style of your choice and the zero potential.
 When it comes to the zero potential, please use the following command in your LAMMPS input file: "pair_coeff * *" to initialize all the coefficients.